Bittiscombe History, Family Crest & Coats of Arms

 Early Notables of the Bittiscombe family (pre 1700)

 Another 27 words (2 lines of text) are included under the topic Early Bittiscombe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bittiscombe family to the New World and Oceana
+Migration of the Bittiscombe family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Bittiscombe or a variant listed above: Walter Biddelcombe who arrived in Michigan in 1892.